Donaim/miseq-workflow-pres/slides.md

 <!--
 What partial goals we could still achive without Subgoal 1 and Subgoal 2?

 There are ways to quantify intactness without ever seeing a DNA sequence.
-Assays like IPDA use droplet digital PCR with a couple of probes to count how many proviruses look “intact enough” at those sites, and they never produce an ACTG string.
+Assays like IPDA use droplet digital PCR with a couple of probes to count how many proviruses look intact at those sites, and they never produce an ACTG string.

 Then, in the same way know how blood type can sometimes be deduced from the parents’ blood types, if neither parent has a problematic HLA allele, then their children can’t inherit it either.
 -->